kofemann/ms-nfs41-client/README.md

   (<https://github.com/gisburn/filedisk-sparse/>) can be used to mount (sparse) files as disks or CDROM images.

+  This can also be used to host per-machine software installations/data storage (e.g. use
+  `filedisk /mount 35 'N:\winntfs_filedisk_003.img' S:` as global mount which require NTFS or ReFS, but should be physically hosted on the NFS server.

 # Troubleshooting && finding bugs/debugging

 - `nfsd_debug.exe` has the `-d` option to set a level for debug output.